alecramsay/pg/docs/_pages/example.markdown

 This is an annotated example of the analysis of a state's political geography, using North Carolina as an example.

-[Annotations below are shown in square brackets like this.]
+<p style="color:DodgerBlue;">Annotations below are shown in square brackets like this.</p>

 <!-- SUMMARY ANALYSIS -->

-[At the top is a textual summary of the trade-offs.
-That is not shown here.]
+<p style="color:DodgerBlue;">At the top is a textual summary of the trade-offs.
+That is not shown here.</p>

 {% assign xx = page.xx %}

-[Then the ratings for the official and the five notable maps that maximize proportionality, competitiveness, minority representation, compactness, and splitting are then compared to the ratings of the root map.]
+<p style="color:DodgerBlue;">Then the ratings for the official and the five notable maps that maximize proportionality,
+competitiveness, minority representation, compactness, and splitting are then compared to the ratings of the root map.</p>

-[The first comparison is graphical with a set of pairwise radar diagrams.
+<p style="color:DodgerBlue;">The first comparison is graphical with a set of pairwise radar diagrams.
 These show that North Carolina's official congressional map trades-off some competitiveness and compactness for less county-district splitting.
 They also show that North Carolina could have produced a maximally competitive map by reducing compactness.
-Similarly, they could have given minorities the greatest opportunity for representation, by reducing both competitiveness and compactness while still retaining a large degree of partisan proportionality.]
+Similarly, they could have given minorities the greatest opportunity for representation, by reducing both competitiveness and compactness while still retaining a large degree of partisan proportionality.</p>

 <!-- RADAR DIAGRAMS -->